Causal Representation Learning from Network Data: Introduction

 In this paper, we introduce a novel approach, Graph-Aware Causal Effects Variational AutoEncoder (\name), that combines graph neural networks with deep generative modeling to discover latent causal factors from network data enriched with interventions.
-At a high level, \name extends the VAE framework to incorporate an external network data's structure among the entities.
-The encoder of \name is a graph neural network (GNN) that processes the heterogeneous network data of observed nodes ($\mathbf{X}$-entities), their observed group nodes ($\mathbf{H}$-entities), and various relationships between them.
+At a high level, \name{} extends the VAE framework to incorporate an external network data's structure among the entities.
+The encoder of \name{} is a graph neural network (GNN) that processes the heterogeneous network data of observed nodes ($\mathbf{X}$-entities), their \jifan{auxiliary-view} nodes ($\mathbf{H}$-entities), and various relationships between them.
 This GNN-based encoder passes messages along the observed edges, capturing structural context (e.g.,~connectivity patterns and neighbor attributes) to produce enriched embeddings for the $\mathbf{X}$ nodes.
 These structure-aware embeddings are then fed into a variational inference network to approximate the posterior over latent variables.
 By doing so, the encoder infuses information from the network into the inferred latent representation, biasing the model towards explanations consistent with the relational patterns.
-The decoder of \name instantiates an SCM over the latent variables.
+The decoder of \name{} instantiates an SCM over the latent variables.
 In particular, the decoder learns a DAG that captures the hypothesized causal structure among the latent factors.
 Interventions are modeled through a two-stage process.
 First, an intervention encoder maps each intervention indicator to a soft selection over latent variables and a proposed mechanism modification.
-Then, the decoder applies this modification by altering the causal mechanism of the selected latent variable, while leaving others unchanged. \name simultaneously learns: (1)~the latent causal graph $G$, (2)~the correspondence of interventions to latent targets via the intervention encoder's assignments, and (3)~a generative model capable of simulating interventional outcomes on the observed network.
-This work has \textbf{three key contributions}: \begin{itemize} \item We propose a framework for latent causal discovery that leverages structured context. \name, a variational graph autoencoder for causal disentanglement, jointly learns a latent causal graph and intervention effects that are informed by prior knowledge (via heterogeneous network data).
-Unlike existing methods that assume a given causal graph, fully observed variables, or independent observations, \name discovers the latent causal structure, guided by both network connectivity and intervention data.
+Then, the decoder applies this modification by altering the causal mechanism of the selected latent variable, while leaving others unchanged. \name{} simultaneously learns: (1)~the latent causal graph $G$, (2)~the correspondence of interventions to latent targets via the intervention encoder's assignments, and (3)~a generative model capable of simulating interventional outcomes on the observed network.
+Importantly, our identifiability statement is made under the standard assumption that samples are i.i.d. within each interventional regime; the network is used as structured side information rather than as a source of dependence across samples.
+The work has \textbf{3 key contributions}: \begin{itemize} \item We propose a framework for latent causal discovery that leverages structured context. \name, a variational graph autoencoder for causal disentanglement, jointly learns a latent causal graph and intervention effects that are informed by prior knowledge (via heterogeneous network of measured entities and group nodes).
+Unlike methods that assume a given causal graph, fully observed variables, or independent observations, \name{} discovers the latent causal structure, guided by network connectivity and intervention data.